SaaS marketing agency vs in-house team. The buyer's comparison.

 - RISK CONCENTRATION

 - If your Head of Growth leaves at month 14, you restart the search.
 The org chart depends on one person staying.
-Most SaaS Heads of Growth at Series A leave within 18 months.
+Most Series A growth hires are gone before the engine is documented.

 - STAFFING